-Dolphins males have various mating behaviors; for example, some males form ‘alliances’ to consort with females.
-This is often only a pair of males; however, trios have also been formed.
+Dolphin males have various mating behaviors; for example, some males form ‘alliances’ to consort with females.
+This is often only a pair of males; however, trios have also been seen.

-Gestation for Dolphins varies between species.
-However, it is roughly a year.
-Mid-to-late pregnancies can be noticed due to the increased girth of the female Dolphin.
+Gestation for dolphins varies between species but is usually a year.
+Mid-to-late pregnancies can be spotted due to the increased girth of the female dolphin.

-Female Dolphins have mammary glands, which is what produces milk to feed their calves.
-Female Dolphins can have distended (swollen) mammaries, which is a sign of lactation when they are pregnant or after their calves’ birth.
-Mammary glands are a key feature of mammals.
+Female dolphins have mammary glands, which produce milk to feed their calves.
+Female dolphins can have distended (swollen) mammaries, a sign of lactation when pregnant or after their calves’ birth.
+Mammary glands are a crucial feature of mammals.

 A Dolphin’s mammary gland can be seen near its genital region.
 Female dolphins have been observed lactating and nursing from the birth of one calf to the birth of the next, which can be up to 5 years.